 Grief hurts.
 The tears won't stop.
 The emptiness is unbearable and Hope seems to be an

-more years of this empty, endless hurt.
-It seems hopeless because we're helpless and we
+years of this empty, endless hurt.
+It seems hopeless because we're helpless and we wonder

-to be found?
+found?
 In our grief, hindsight reminds us how much we've lost and foresight seems to tell us

 how little we will ever have again compared to that loss.
 Wow.
-No hope at all
+No hope at all there!
+No

-why God gave us hindsight and foresight if they are both so very hopeless.
+God gave us hindsight and foresight if they are both so very hopeless.
 Is this really a good

 thing?
 The answer is yes, if we look at it from His eyes.
-Of course, God sees
+Of course, God sees everything in the

 He doesn't see the "before-grief you" and the "after-grief you" as two separate visions.
 Nor

-you wholly, from the first moment to the last, all at once, right now.
+wholly, from the first moment to the last, all at once, right now.
 Wow.
 Try to imagine the "you"

 He really sees.
 His vision of you is an "eternal present" vision.
 He knows every hurt and

 sorrow and every joy your life has ever held or will ever hold, eternally.
-So His
+So His foresight and

-many things we've forgotten.
+things we've forgotten.
 Even our fondest memories fade and distort with enough time.
 Our

 foresight is broken before we even start, because none of us can accurately predict future

 events in our life.
-We can base what we THINK our future holds based on
+We can base what we THINK our future holds based on where we have

 There IS hope, however.
 Here's an interesting exercise: